maslineelectronics/Masline-Electronic-Components-Supply-Chain-Electronic-Connectors-Electronic-Manufacturers/README.md

 ## In Simple Words…

 Masline Electronics is like a trusted helper for companies that build electronic products.
-They make it easier to find, order, and use the right parts—especially connectors.
+They make it easier to find, order, and use the right parts-especially connectors.
 They’ve been helping companies for many years and are good at solving problems and keeping things moving.

 If you build electronic products or need help finding quality parts, Masline is a company that can help you do it right.